Zhlobin

-Zhlobin (Жлобін; Жлобин; Żłobin; Žlobinas) is a city in Gomel Region, Belarus, located on the Dnieper River.
-It serves as the administrative center of Zhlobin District.
-As of 2017, the population was 76,078.
+Zhlobin (Жлобін; Жлобин; Żłobin; Žlobinas) is a town in Gomel Region, in eastern Belarus.
+It is located on the Dnieper River, and serves as the administrative center of Zhlobin District.
+It is situated 83 km from Gomel.
+As of 2025, it has a population of 76,304.

-The city is notable for being the location where steelmaker BMZ was established.
+The town is notable for being the location where steelmaker BMZ was established.
 BMZ is one of the largest companies in Belarus, and an important producer in the worldwide markets of steel wires and cords.
 The company is the main sustainer of the town's economy.

 History

+Zhlobin was a private town of the Chodkiewicz family.
+The town was often invaded by Muscovite forces and during the Lithuanian–Muscovite War it was annexed by Muscovy, but shortly afterwards restored to Lithuania.

 In 1939, 19% of the town's population was Jewish.
 During World War II, Zhlobin was occupied by the German Army from 3 July 1941 until 13 July 1944.
 The Nazis captured the Jews and imprisoned them in 2 different ghettos, where they suffered from starvation, disease and abuse.
 On April 12, 1942, 1,200 Jews were murdered in the ghettos.

+Demographics

 Sport

 Metallurg Zhlobin of the Belarusian Extraleague is the local pro hockey team.